 Red and green macaws have red lines around their eyes, contrasting against their bare white skin.

 This is among the easiest ways to distinguish between scarlet macaws and red and green macaws.
-They’re also the second-largest parrot species in the world.
+They’re also the second-largest parrot species.

 Red Loris